-In this article, we'll explore how applying the 80/20 principle to your agency’s workflows can unlock increased efficiency, better resource allocation, and a renewed focus on high-value tasks and clients.
+In this article, we'll explore how applying the 80/20 Pareto Principle to your agency’s workflows can unlock increased efficiency, better resource allocation, and a renewed focus on high-value tasks and clients.

 So let's dive in and see how your teams can be productive–not just busy–with the 80/20 rule.